 Interval and Continuous Training

-This can be broken down into the following sub-divisions that have
+This can be broken down into the following sub-divisions with slightly different effects on the energy

 - Running at 50 to 60% of HRmax or 20 to 36% of V02 Max.
 Very easy pace - metabolises